Why you need a will

 A Power of Attorney is a legal arrangement that allows someone you trust to act on your behalf and make important financial and welfare decisions for you, should the need arise.

-A Power of Attorney can only be effected while you are of sound mind and at My Will (Scotland) Ltd we believe everyone should have one in place.
+A Power of Attorney can only be effected while you are of sound mind and at My Will Scotland, we believe everyone should have one in place.
+Please contact us to discuss this important area in more detail.